nyronen/ga4gh-duri.github.io/researcher_ids/UPDATE_PROCEDURE.md

 # Update Procedures

-This document outlines the maintainers and update procedures to suggest and innitiate changes to the GA4GH Researcher Identities & Access Claims [specifications](http://bit.ly/ga4gh-ri-v1) and documentation.
+This document outlines the maintainers and update procedures to suggest and initiate changes to the GA4GH Researcher Identities & Access Claims [specifications](http://bit.ly/ga4gh-ri-v1) and documentation.

 ## Specification maintainers